darkavenger75/mk312lite/README.md

 - 1.2 mm aluminium, black or white.

 Assembly
-- Economic, Bottom side, as many PCBs as you wish (minimum 2).
+- Economic, Bottom side, as many PCBs as you wish.
 "Confirm Parts Placement" recommended.
 - Automatic selection of parts after uploading BOM and CPL worked well, but better check for errors.
 - Check part placement and rotation, esp.
 ATmega, transistors and 5V DC/DC converter (K7805).